-In fiscal year 2022, Company representatives were in contact with most of our top 25 largest stockholders representing approximately 58% of our total shares outstanding.
+In fiscal year 2023, Company representatives were in contact with most of our top 25 largest stockholders representing approximately 52% of our total shares outstanding.

-We participate in various investor conferences throughout the year, such as the Goldman Sachs Global Staples Forum and the Stifel 2022 Cross Sector Insight.
+We participate in various investor conferences throughout the year, such as the Stephens Inc. Annual Investment Conference, the Goldman Sachs Global Staples Forum and the Stifel Nicolaus 2023 Cross Sector Insight Conference.
 In addition, from time to time, primarily after our quarterly earnings press release has been issued, our management participates in various investor meetings either scheduled by us or coordinated by various analysts.